dddttt/temp/1-week/2-day/calculator.md

 #####Phase 3
 - User should be given a menu of Calculator functionality
 - User should be able to choose intended functionality

+### Optional Extensions
+- Does your calculator allows addition of more then 2 numbers in one go? eg: 2 + 3 + 4